 5 Powerful Tools to Better Cope with Anxiety

-When dealing with anxiety symptoms, instead of looking for a quick and taking an anti-anxiety pill, I recommend opting for a more sustainable approach using a combination of mental and physical changes that can help cope with anxiety better.
+When dealing with anxiety symptoms, it can be beneficial opting for a more sustainable approach using a combination of mental and physical changes that can help cope with anxiety better.
 These are some of the techniques I sat

 Use an empowering self-talk